ManticoreGamesInc/platform-documentation/src/references/audio.md

 #### Auto Play

-Causes the audio to player immediately upon additional to the world.
+Causes the audio to play immediately upon addition to the world.

 #### Transient

-When enabled the sound will destroy itself after playing.
-The Transient flag is great for cleaning up a sound after it spawns and finishes playing.
+If audio is set to transient, the audio object destroys itself when it is finished player.
+Is not supported and has no effect for audio objects outside of a client context.
 Suggested use is at level start or in templates for one-time sounds such as when spawning objects.

-!!! note "Is not supported and has no effect for audio outside of a client context."

 #### Repeat